 Resident physicians will provide continuity primary care services to their patients at McLeod Primary Care Clarendon and McLeod Primary Care Cheraw.
-The residents will work in conjunction with Dr. Lisa Heichberger and Susanne Johnson, FNP at McLeod Primary Care Clarendon and Dr. Susan Robins and Jackie Stafford, DNP at McLeod Primary Care Cheraw.
+The residents will work in conjunction with Dr. Lisa Heichberger, Dr. Carmen Roberts, Dr. Laine Way, and Susanne Johnson, FNP at McLeod Primary Care Clarendon, and Dr. Susan Robins, Dr. Kwame Brown and Jackie Stafford, DNP at McLeod Primary Care Cheraw.

-READ MOREMcLeod Primary Care Clarendon in a new practice location within the newly renovated McLeod Medical Plaza Clarendon located at 50 East Hospital Street, Manning, South Carolina.
+READ MOREMcLeod Primary Care Clarendon is within the McLeod Medical Plaza Clarendon located at 50 East Hospital Street, Manning, South Carolina.
+This location includes McLeod Rehabilitation Clarendon, The Spa at McLeod Health Clarendon and medical office space for other primary and specialty care practices.

 McLeod Primary Care Cheraw is located at 710 Chesterfield Highway, Cheraw, South Carolina and is in direct proximity to the hospital McLeod Health Cheraw.